ZoeKavanagh/bank_tech_test/README.md

 #### What is the problem that needs solving?

-You should be able to interact with your code via a REPL like IRB.
+You should be able to interact with the code via a REPL, for example IRB.
 (You don't need to implement a command line interface that takes input from STDIN.)

-Deposits, withdrawal.

-Account statement (date, amount, balance) printing.
+You should be able to deposit cash amounts to your bank account and withdraw amounts from your account.

+You should also be able to print your account statement, which includes the date, type of transaction (credit or debit), the amount transacted and the balance following each transaction.

 Data can be kept in memory (it doesn't need to be stored to a database or anything).

+Your statment will be printed to the console as per the below format:

 ```
 date || credit || debit || balance